rzashakeri/blog/readme.md

 ## Front End Section

-You can access the front and end of this project using the following link
+You can access the front end of this project using the following link

 ### [🔗 Front End Section](https://github.com/rzashakeri/blog-front-end)